Capeling/soggy-mod/about.md

-# Template Mod
+# Soggy Mod

-Edit about.md to change this
+Sog your game with the Soggy Mod!
+Check your icon kit.
+Now.